Florence | Uffizi opens new Caravaggio and 17th century painting gallery

 Each of the eight rooms has a different theme and title: Between Reality and Magic; Caravaggio and Artemisia; Caravaggio’s Medusa; Caravaggio’s Bacchus; By Candlelight; Rembrandt and Rubens; Galileo and the House of Medici; and Florentine Epic.

-“The new layout is based on a thematic and artistic approach designed to inspire and to stimulate the visitor’s curiosity, carrying him or her back into the atmosphere of the time and into the history of Medici collecting.
+“The new layout is based on a thematic and artistic approach designed to inspire and to stimulate the visitor’s curiosity, carrying him or her back into the atmosphere of the time and the history of Medici collecting.
 The idea is to create an intellectual experience both for the non-specialist and for the expert.
 Thanks to the juxtaposition of paintings from Florence and the rest of Italy with pictures from northern Europe, we have recovered the international spirit informing the taste of the period, which was open to influences from every country.”
-Uffizi Director Eike Schmidt says about the new exhibition.
+Uffizi’s Director Eike Schmidt says about the new exhibition.

 Designed by architect Antonio Godoli in collaboration with Nicola Santini, the exhibition arrangement is based on two main design solutions: to adopt for all walls panels a dark red color which can be found in most of the paintings on view, and a lighting design which combines artificial and natural illumination, the latter obtained by re-opening a number of half-moon windows located in the renovated exhibition rooms.